Guricheema22/iam-portfolio/IAM/BYOD Device Enrollment with Intune, App Control & Compliance/README.md

 Confirm:

-Assigned apps are visible
+Assigned applications are visible

 Installation is permitted

-✅ Application allow-listing is successfully enforced.
+✅ Application access is successfully restricted and managed.

 Phase 4 – Configuration Profiles Overview
 Objective

-Introduce device configuration profiles used to enforce security and system settings in enterprise environments.
+Introduce device configuration profiles used to enforce enterprise security and system standards.

 Navigation